Once you’ve experienced sedation dentistry with Dr. Haddad, you’ll never be afraid to go to the dentist again.

-It Is Safe!
+Sedation Dentistry Is Safe!
 You take a small pill prior to treatment, no intravenous tubes or needles.

 You will have little or no memory of the experience.
 You won’t remember any sounds or smells.

-You will relax for up to five to six hours after taking the pill.
+You will relax for up to five-to-six hours after taking the pill.
 The time you are relaxing will vary depending on your needed treatment.

-Complex dental treatments that often require six to eight appointments, can be done in as little as one!
+Complex dental treatments that often require six-to-eight appointments, can be done in as little as one!
 All while you relax.

 People who have difficulty getting numb will find that sedation dentistry eliminates this problem.